How do I embed a social media feed on a website?

 Quick Answer

-To embed a social media feed on a website, you connect a social media aggregator to your accounts, configure which content appears, set up moderation, and paste the generated embed code into your site.
-Most platforms take under 15 minutes to set up and work with any website builder, CMS, or custom HTML.
+To add a social media feed to a website, you connect a social media aggregator to your accounts, choose the content that appears, set up moderation, and paste the generated embed code into your site.
+Most platforms can be set up in under 15 minutes and work with any website builder, CMS, or custom HTML.

 By